-A study by sales for life found that the average SDR performs 95 activities a day, and only one-third of the day actually talking to prospects.
-Notably, InsideSales.com found that 63.4% of the reps’ activities are non revenue generating.
+A study by Sales for Life found that the average SDR performs 95 activities a day, and only one-third of the day actually talking to prospects.
+Notably, InsideSales.com found that 63.4% of the reps’ activities are non-revenue-generating.
 The B2B Lead also found that reps waste 50% of their time on unproductive prospecting and 32% of their time is spent searching for missing data and manually entering it into the CRM according to IKO system.
-If all these facts are taken into account, it is clear that there is a large amount of inefficiency where automation could potentially save both time and money.
+If all these statistics are taken into account, it becomes clear that there is a large amount of inefficiency where automation could potentially save both time and money.

 A study by Harvard Business Review revealed that companies using AI for sales increased their leads by over 50% as well as leading to cost reductions of almost 40-60% (Salesforce).

 This study also found that AI reduced call time by 60-70%.
-These statistics show clear benefits for companies willing and able to implement AI into their sales departments.
+These statistics show clear benefits for companies willing and able to implement AI within their sales departments.